enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ### 3. Enable DynamoDB Global Tables using Console

-Let's take a look at continuously replicating the data in DynamoDB from the primary region (Ireland) to the secondary region (Singapore) so that there is always a backup.
+Let's take a look at continuous replicating the data in DynamoDB from the primary region (Ireland) to the secondary region (Singapore) so that there is always a backup.

-We will be using a feature of DynamoDB Global Tables for this.
+We will be using a feature of `DynamoDB Global Tables` for this.
 Any changes made to any items in any replica tables will be replicated to all of the other replicas within the same global table.
 In a global table, a newly-written item is usually propagated to all replica tables within seconds.